wiseman-timelord/MaNTella-Launcher/README.md

 # Mantella-Local-Launcher ([Mantella v11.4](https://github.com/art-from-the-machine/Mantella/releases))
-Status: Pre-release works for v11.4, attempting to be updating to v12, and improve along the way...
+Status: There are Pre-release for v11.4 that work, the new v12 pre-releases are, alpha and greatly improved...
 1. Scripts have been merged, all features ned testing and fixing while old scripts are around.
 2. Ensure working for v12...2a. debug til working, 2b.
 Clean up and test.
 3. when 100% working version with 2 files, then make into release.